Murad-9/AWS_Learning/VPC & Networking Project/README.md

 Allocated an Elastic IP, Created a NAT gateway inside the public subnet , Associated the Elastic IP with the NAT gateway.

-The NAT gateway allowed resources inside the private subnet to access the internet for updates,package installations, etc, without exposing the, directly to inbound traffic.
+The NAT gateway allowed resources inside the private subnet to access the internet for updates,package installations, etc, without exposing them directly to inbound traffic.

 # Route tables